spatie/url/README.md

 class Url implements UriInterface { /* ... */ }
 ```

 The [`league/uri`](https://github.com/thephpleague/uri) is a more powerful package than this one.
-The main reason this package exists, is because the the alternative requires non-standard php extensions.
+The main reason this package exists, is because the alternatives requires non-standard php extensions.
 If you're dealing with special character encodings or need bulletproof validation, you're definitely better off using `league/uri`.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).